 New York Bar Subjects

-For LL.M. students pursuing the New York Bar, required coursework at Miami Law would include:
+For LL.M.
+New York Bar, required coursework at Miami Law would include:

 - Professional Responsibility;